 In the state of Florida, it is illegal to sell drugs or possess drugs for the purpose of sale if you do not have a license to do so.
 This act is prohibited by § 893.13 of the Florida statutes.
 However, many individuals are wrongfully charged with this crime.
 If you have been charged with drug sale or possession for sale, a Tampa drug attorney from our firm can provide you with the defense you need.
 This is a second degree felony offense in most cases, which puts you at risk for serious penalties such as fines and imprisonment.
 When the stakes are high, put your future in the hands of a law firm you can trust.

-Taracks & Associates has more than 50 years of collective experience defending those charged with drug sale and related offenses.
+Taracks & Associates has more than 30 years of experience defending those charged with drug sale and related offenses.
 Our firm understands Florida drug laws and has a comprehensive understanding of the legal system.
-The criminal lawyers at our firm were once prosecuting attorneys, giving us the ability to see drug sale cases from all angles.
+The criminal lawyer at our firm was once a prosecuting attorney, giving us the ability to see drug sale cases from all angles.
 An illegal controlled substance conviction on your record can cause significant damage to your reputation.
 Let us fight to secure the outcome that you deserve, because you are innocent until proven guilty.

 According to Florida drug laws, it is illegal to sell or deliver more than ten grams of an illegal controlled substance.
 If you are arrested for selling or possessing to sell an illegal narcotic in the amount of more than ten grams, you will be charged with a first degree felony.
 Possessing to sell or the actual sale of drugs with a lower schedule or in a smaller amount could warrant a second or third degree felony charge.
 There are a variety of ways law enforcement officials are able to make these types of arrests.
 For one, they may have posed as a buyer.
 In some cases, this could raise the question of entrapment.
 Entrapment involves certain conduct by law enforcement that coerces a person to commit a crime they, under normal circumstances, would not have committed.